 Rather than seeing how it goes at just 1 improv audition tell yourself you are going to go to 100 improv auditions over your life, then each one becomes a fun learning experience.

-We’ve got loads of other performing opportunities for you
+We’ve got other performing opportunities for you

 If you don’t make a show the best thing to do is make the most of all the other performing opportunities out there.
 Go to jams, form your own group, perform at our pre-party nights and basically just do as much improv on stage as you can.
 When people apply for shows we have huge respect for people who’ve previously started their own shows or been to lots of jams.
 We also have space and support for people who have formed their own groups.